UtaUtaUtau/UtaUtaUtau/README.md

 Hi... again.
 I'm UtaUtaUtau, better known as Uta because my username begs to be abbreviated.
 I come from the Philippines and I go by he/they pronouns.
 I like using vocalsynths because I like singing robots :)

 I'm entirely self-taught when it comes to programming so I don't really know what the best practices are sometimes...
-I do know Python, Java, JavaScript, Lua and Rust, but I mostly use Python and Rust.
+I do know Python, Java, JavaScript, Lua, C#, and Rust, but I mostly use Python, Rust, and C#.
 I've also used Go, C, and C++ at least once in my life but I forgot most of it already.